Friday, January 29, 2021

 School-based data collection: HB 1103 by Rep. Mark Vancuren expands use of the evidence-based Oklahoma Prevention and Needs Assessment (OPNA), providing a critically-needed glimpse of children’s trauma, mental health and social-emotional learning needs in the wake of COVID-19.
 A voluntary survey administered to a sample-size of students with parental consent and no cost to schools, the OPNA will support long-term strategies to better integrate community mental health services with school-level needs.
 It also allows districts to work immediately with the Oklahoma Department of Mental Health on specific interventions informed by their data.

-Harm reduction: HB 1005 by Rep. Bush and SB 511 by Sen. Montgomery improve access to evidence-based services that reduce the proliferation of used syringes in Oklahoma communities while connecting individuals with addiction to appropriate care.
+Harm reduction: SB 511 by Sen. Montgomery and Rep. Bush will improve access to evidence-based services that reduce the proliferation of used syringes in Oklahoma communities while connecting individuals with addiction to appropriate care.
 The bill, intended to support first-responders and empower medical professionals, includes data-collection and accountability requirements ensuring programs achieve the desired results.

 Reinvesting ODMHSAS savings: Amid a difficult year for Oklahoma’s budget but a time of critical need for mental health services, the State has a unique opportunity to reinvest in mental health services with no new funding.
 Savings generated by the pending increase in the federal government’s share of Medicaid expansion have created the potential to reinvest up to $29 million in mental health by holding ODMHSAS’ budget level with previous-year appropriations.
 This reinvestment could go toward improving crisis services and criminal justice diversion efforts just at the right time, as Oklahoma grapples with a rise in pandemic-related mental health and addiction issues.
 This would ultimately save costs by preventing crises from escalating to costlier, poor-outcome alternatives such as inpatient hospitalization or criminal justice involvement.